hddevteam/Azure-chatGPT-demo/README.md

 # 🤖 Powerful chatGPT for Azure OpenAI GPT model

-Welcome to Azure chatGPT demo, a fascinating chatGPT website built with Node.js and Azure OpenAI gpt-35-turbo (version 0301)/gpt4 model.
+Welcome to Azure chatGPT , a fascinating chatGPT web app built with Node.js and Azure OpenAI gpt-35-turbo/gpt4 model.
 This project serves as a great starting point for developers who are interested in developing chatbot applications using JavaScript and Azure OpenAI API.

 ## 🌟 Features
 - **You can now fully control messages in your current conversation.
 You have the ability to delete, hide, or unhide any message in the conversation.
 This means you can control the AI's memory for the conversation, allowing you to get more out of your conversations.💫**